pkulchenko/fullmoon/README.md

 - `false` or `nil`: this stops the processing of the current route and proceeds to the next one.
 - any string value: this sends a response with 200 as the status and the returned string as its body.
-The `Content-Type` will be set based on the body content (using a primitive heuristic) if not set explicitly.
+The `Content-Type` is set based on the body content (using a primitive heuristic) if not set explicitly.
 - any `serve*` method: this executes the requested method and returns an empty string or `true` to signal the end of the processing.
 - any other returned value is ignored (and a warning is logged).